My Video Recording Setup

 What I love about the Yeti mic is that you can plug headphones directly into it (as shown in the above video) and hear your vocals in real-time (called a sidetone, like in old-school phones).
 This is critical because otherwise it's easy to speak too loudly or softly.

-Note in this video that that you're supposed to speak into the “side” of the Yeti rather than into the top, which throws off people who are familiar with traditional mics.
-For solo recording, I set it to cardioid mode (instructions here) so that it picks up mostly sound directly in front of it.
-I set the gain to anywhere from 1/4 to 1/3 and sit about one foot (30 centimeters) from the mic.
+This video also shows how you're supposed to speak into the “side” of the Yeti rather than into the top, which throws off people who are familiar with traditional mics.
+For solo recording, I set it to cardioid mode (instructions here) so that it picks up sound mostly right in front of it.
+I set the gain to less than 1/4 (sometimes to the minimal setting) and sit 3–6 inches from the mic.

 The mic stand is important since otherwise if I put the mic on my desk, it picks up the vibrations from me typing on the computer or using the mouse.
 The foam windscreen (which makes the mic tip look puffy) is important because otherwise loud P sounds (called “plosives”) cause the audio to annoyingly “pop.”